Zelenogorsk, Saint Petersburg

 Zelenogorsk (Зеленого́рск), known as Terijoki prior to 1948 (a name still used in Finnish and Swedish), is a municipal town in Kurortny District of the federal city of St. Petersburg, Russia, located in part of the Karelian Isthmus on the shore of the Gulf of Finland.
 Population:

 It has a station on the St. Petersburg-Vyborg railroad.
 It is located about 50 km northwest of central Saint Petersburg.

 Early history

 From 1323 to 1721 the Zelenogorsk area was a part of Sweden.
 It was ceded to Russia in 1721, becoming "Old Finland", which again was united with the Grand-Duchy of Finland in 1811.
 Until 1917, Terijoki was part of the Grand-Duchy of Finland, ruled by the Grand Dukes of Finland, who were the Tsars of Russia, (1812–1917).

 The Grand Duchy of Finland 1809-1917

 Even though all of the Grand Duchy of Finland was part of the Russian Empire, a customs border was located at Terijoki.
 A valid passport was needed for crossing the border between Russia and the Grand Duchy of Finland.

-The Terijoki villa community emerged on the Karelian Isthmus in the 1870s as a resort settlement for affluent residents of Saint Petersburg.
-It occupied a stretch of land on the shores of the Gulf of Finland about 15 kilometres in length and 3-5 kilometres in width, originally located within the villages of Terijoki, Kuokkala and Raivola of the Kivennapa parish.
-Each summer tens of thousands of Russian holidaymakers arrived, for whom thousands of villas, as well as numerous hotels and lodging houses, had been built.
-The train journey from Saint Petersburg to Terijoki took roughly one hour, making it an attractive leisure destination that earned the epithet “the Finnish Riviera.”